aminya/tocPDF/README.md

 Preferred Methods:

 * ####  Tabula technology
-for searchable PDF only -  https://tabula.technology/
+For searchable PDF only -  https://tabula.technology/

 	* Download and run the software
-	* Select table of content and do this for each page
+	* Select table of contents and do this for each page
 	* Hit preview and export extracted data
 	* Export to csv format